bjrhodes/bjrhodes.github.io/_posts/2014-08-29-Authentication-vs-Authorisation.md

 Online, authentication is often handled at the application level.
 When you request a page or try to make a change, the application authenticates you and passes you through to the requested functionality.
 From there it is the developers job to ensure you are **authorised** to perform the requested action.
-There are many different patterns and paradigms around authorisation, but by far the most common we see is... none.
+There are many different patterns and paradigms around authorisation, but by far the most common I see is... none.
 Even with paid-for user accounts, it may be worthwhile for a hacker to sign-up to an exploitable system in order to mine user data or attack the service.
 In this age of Free trials, free tiers and social integration, it is critical to ensure your application developer has carefully considered authorisation and fully understands the ramifications of a missing authorisation layer.